JournalismAI/tracking-influencers/README.md

 ### 👁️‍🗨️ influ-post-import

-Python script to import scraped posts to database
+Python script to import scraped posts to the database

 > [repo influ-post-import](influ-post-import)